How to Prevent that Bonus From Destroying Your Budget

 • Miscellaneous

-• Game Night
+• Game Night and Hospitality

-I’m sure I’ll get several mean spirited emails informing me that debt payoff and emergency savings should be top priority for those with extra money, but there’s a reason that I’ve placed this step so far down the list.
 When you receive a large chunk of money and your temptation is to spend it, then setting the money in a “general fund” or paying off debt is a dangerous game to play with yourself.
-In our case, if the money isn’t allocated for a specific purpose, it’s likely that we will spend it.
-So, if we still $600 into our general savings account, it’s likely that we will think about the fact that the money is there, and rationalize ways that we could use it anyway.
+In our case, if the money isn’t allocated for a specific purpose, it’s likely we will spend it.
+So, if we stick $600 into our general savings account, it’s likely that we will think about the fact that they money is there, and rationalize ways that we could use it anyway.
 The same goes for debt payoff.
-If we use that $600 to pay down our credit card, suddenly we are thinking about using that card for whatever comes up this next month.
+In the past if we’d used that $600 to pay down our credit card, suddenly we were thinking about using that card for whatever comes up the following month.

-How Will You Prevent a Bonus from Destroying Your Budget?
+Will That Bonus Destroy Your Budget?

 Ultimately, it’s your choice how you use your bonus.
 If you do choose to spend it, just make sure to keep in mind the long-term cost of doing so.
 There’s nothing wrong with a new phone, but if it means an increase in your monthly bill, you’ll want to confirm that you can handle that expense for the months and years to come.
-Otherwise, you’ll find yourself (and your financial situation) in a world of hurt, regretting that you ever recieved the extra money.
+Otherwise, you’ll find yourself (and your financial situation) in a world of hurt, regretting that you ever received the extra money.

 In our case, we no longer regret the extra income.
 In fact, we celebrate that we can allocate it to the areas of our budget that have been underfunded and make life easier for ourselves over the months and years to come.
 That’s a great reason to celebrate!